 If you have ever wondered what terroir means and what difference it might make for the wine then there is no better place to go than to Burgundy.
 Most winemakers here make not two or three different wines but rather a dozen or even 20 or 30 different wines.
 That’s because they want to let every small patch of land “express itself” in the bottle.

 Often when in Burgundy you get to taste two wines from the same winemaker with the only difference being that one was made “to the left of the footpath” and the other to the right.
 Can it make a difference?
 A few yards apart?
 Absolutely!
 It can be two very different wines although they are made in exactly the same way and the distance between the vineyards is less than a stone’s throw.

-You have to be there, see it and to taste it, to believe it!
+You have to be there, see it and taste it, to believe it.

 Growers and négociants

 There are two very different sides of winemaking in Burgundy: the négociant and the family wineries.
 A few decades ago the independent growers were few.
 Some four-fifths of all wines were made by négociant companies at that time, wine merchants that bought grapes or wines from small winegrowers and winemakers and then bottled under their own name.
 Names like Bouchard, Drouhin, Patriarche, Jadot, Chanson, Reine Pédauque, Champy, Faiveley etc. The wines could be (and still are) of good quality but were inevitably less individual.